TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

-👑 UltimateSmoothMD4.py 👑 — a Cutting Edge Smoothing for Your MD trajectories using ChimeraX
+👑 UltimateSmoothMD4.py 👑
+🎬 Cutting-Edge Smoothing for Your MD Trajectories — Powered by ChimeraX 🐍
 ========================================================================
 ## 🔥 Video tutorial 🔥: https://youtu.be/PmYpPBrRaw8
 ========================================================================